Some Background Stories Before We Dive In

 Don't start with the final vision.
 Start with "does Ollama run?" and build from there.
 Every stage taught me something that made the next stage easier.

 Slow response times are fine for testing.
 20 to 30 seconds feels painful at first.
 Then you stop noticing it.
 The functionality matters more than the speed at this stage.
+Plus I'm not serving hundreds of users at the same time.

 Separate your concerns.
 LLM for intelligence, Home Assistant for reliability.
 Trying to make the LLM do everything leads to frustration.